dapr/mechanical-markdown/examples/README.md

       - "Hello World!"
     -->

     You can use regular markdown anywhere during a step.
 It will be ignored.
-Only denoted as bash or sh will be executed.
+Only denoted as bash, sh, shell or shell-script will be executed.

     ```bash
     echo "Hello World!"